IBM/cloud-pak-deployer/sample-configurations/sample-roks-vpc-pwx-cp4d/README.md

-# IBM Cloud ROKS on VPC with NFS storage class and Cloud Pak for Data
+# IBM Cloud ROKS on VPC with Portworx storage classes and Cloud Pak for Data
-This is a sample configuration for ROKS on IBM Cloud, provisioned in a VPC.
+This is a sample configuration for ROKS on IBM Cloud, provisioned in a VPC with the Portworx storage from an IBM Cloud service.
 All infrastructure, OpenShift and Cloud Pak for Data are managed by the deployer and deployment requires nothing but an IBM Cloud API key and a Cloud Pak entitlement key.

 ![Picture of the environment](./sample-roks-vpc-nfs-cp4d.png)